sumanshusamarora/mlflow-sklearn-classification/README.md

 # MLFlow Model Serving for XGBoost and Scikit-learn models
 The repo contains code to train and serve following three classification models trained on same data via MLFlow.
 The trained models are then saved under their respective experiment locations which can be viewed via the MLFlow GUI.
-The admin can choose one or models they want to serve for inference.
+The admin can choose one or more models they want to serve for inference.

 1) Random Forest (RF)
 2) XGBoost (XGB)